 How Long Do You Have to Sue for Death from Medical Malpractice in Massachusetts?

 The statute of limitations for wrongful death specifically creates an exception in cases of death from medical malpractice.
-Instead of Ch.
+According to our Massachusetts medical malpractice lawyer, Instead of Ch.
 229, § 2, Mass.
 Gen. Laws Ch.
 260, § 4 provides this statute of limitations.

 Generally, victims of medical malpractice have 3 years to file a malpractice claim.
 Again, this is the same deadline to file as other injury or wrongful death case, so this is the same rule so far.
 However, the malpractice statute of limitations does create an additional rule: no case can be filed 7 years after it happened.
 This means that if your loved one died of potential medical malpractice, it is important to act quickly.
 Information discovered more than 7 years later cannot support a claim within 3 years like the wrongful death statute would normally allow.